 There’s a much cheaper way to do this that promises fabulous results: Buy a high-quality system yourself and perform the installation too if you have basic plumbing skills.
 Or once the system arrives, call a plumber to install it.
 Either way, you’re going to come out a winner if you go with my pick for the Best Inexpensive: APEC Top Tier 5-Stage Ultra Safe Reverse Osmosis Drinking Water Filter System.
 Remarkably, this system requires no electricity, working with gravity and water pressure to produce wonderful drinking water.

 For starters, it removes 99% of contaminants including arsenic, chlorine, lead, fluoride, heavy metals, bacteria, virus and more, and that’s a very good start!
 Check it out to learn more.
 Plan on replacing filters approximately every 12 to 36 months.
 Complete system: about $185.
-One replacement filter set about $32.
+One replacement filter set.

 COUNTERTOP WATER FILTER SYSTEM